 If you are looking for a tiny companion to give you lots of love, then a Teacup Yorkie could be perfect!

 These very sweet little dogs need a careful owner who can make sure that they are very well looked after and protected from any potential accidents.

 This means a pet and child free home, as well as minimal access to stairs and anything else they could injure themselves on.

 Teacup Yorkies are kind, loving dogs, who make wonderful companions for adults of all ages, background and lifestyles.
-Cute and compact, they do well in apartments and bigger homes alike.
-They need little exercise but a lot of affection and grooming.
+Cute and compact, they do well in apartments and need little exercise.

-Do you have an adorable pup at home?
+Do you have an adorable Yorkie puppy at home?
 Are you thinking about getting one?
-Let us know what you think of these incredible designer dogs.
+Let us know what you think of these incredible dogs.